aivan-css/Vanilladots/README.md

 ## 💬 notes

 * wallpaper not included—use a soft dark floral or grainy film photo
-* rofi theme includes transparency + accent colors to match the vibe
+* rofi theme is one of the basic ones i lwk forgot
 * waybar icons rely on nerd fonts
 * spicetify may need tweaking based on your Spotify version
 * zsh prompt uses powerlevel10k (optional)